Building with nature and geology to protect against flooding

 Beaver dams instead of concrete dams, re-meandering instead of dredging, floodplain parks and wetlands instead of concrete flood walls — who wouldn’t want to build with nature?
 For many years we have been doing just the opposite, fighting against the environment, attempting to conquer nature.
 The ecological impacts of these ‘hard engineering’ solutions are many, from trapping sediment and disrupting fish migrations to starving wetlands of water, turning them from greenhouse gas sinks into greenhouse gas sources.

 The aim of flood risk management is to protect people and property from the devastating impact of flooding.
 While a concrete wall may not add to the aesthetics or ecology of a river bank, it is usually a very effective means of achieving this aim.
-And we need effective solutions because the risk of flooding is increasing in the UK, as the climate becomes wetter.
-In England and Wales, one study found that climate change has increased the risk of floods by at least 20% and possibly by as much as 90%.
+We need effective solutions because the risk of flooding is increasing in the UK, as the climate becomes wetter.
+In England and Wales, one study found that climate change has increased the risk of floods by at least 20 per cent and possibly by as much as 90 per cent.
 The latest Met Office climate projections show that winters will continue to become wetter in the UK throughout the 21st century.

 About the author

 A data sharing partnership has been agreed between BGS and Ossian, allowing BGS to advance its knowledge of the rock and soil conditions under the seabed.